The Average Settlement Amounts for Oil Refinery Explosions in TX

 In court, you could also be entitled to additional damages to punish the at-fault parties.
 Many refinery accidents are caused by serious negligence, OSHA violations, and violations of other state and federal regulations.
 When these violations occur, federal agencies may fine the refinery for its errors.
 Courts may make them pay additional “punitive damages” to the victims.
 This punishes serious or repeat negligence, deters future wrongful conduct, and helps injured parties by paying them additional damages.

 For help understanding your case, what your case might be worth and whether a settlement is appropriate, talk to a lawyer today.

 Dallas Oil Refinery Injury Attorneys

-For a free consultation on your oil refinery case, contact the Dallas personal injury lawyers at The Queenan Law Firm today.
+For a free consultation on your oil refinery case, contact an Arlington TX personal injury lawyer at The Queenan Law Firm today.
 Our lawyers can help you understand whether the settlement you’ve been offered is below average and whether it fully satisfies your needs.
 To schedule your free consultation, contact our law offices today at (817) 476-1797.